Blackstarstorm/Game-test/README.md

 We currently have more that 800 Pokémon(807 offically as of Sept 18, 2019).
 This app will make it so you can find Pokemon based on their types.
 Never again will you forget what type a pokemon is.

-Unlike the class game from the hit Pokémon tv show.
+Unlike the classic game from the hit Pokémon TV show.
 This is used more as pokemon finder being able to remember a Pokemon with the push of a button and/or Play it with friends and quiz them.

 Have fun going back through nostalgia of Pokémon, put a picture with the name.
 Even if your new to Pokémon please enjoy yourself